thewatermethod/thewatermethod.com/posts/cursed-blood-creating-ascended.md

 ## Powers

-Roll 2 or 3 times, depending on how old and poweful this Ascended is.
+Roll 2 or 3 times, depending on how old and powerful this Ascended is.
 Spells are as their closest OSE equivalent.

 | d20 | Power                                 |
 | --- | ------------------------------------- |